Your pension plan at a glance

 Government benefits and Registered Retirement Savings Plan (RRSPs)

-A brief introduction to government benefits (Canada Pension Plan, old age security) and personal RRSPs.
+The Government benefits and RRSP page provides a brief introduction to government benefits (Canada Pension Plan, old age security) and personal RRSPs.

-Flexible pension contributions or "flex"
+Flexible pension provision or "flex"

 Payroll pension plan